kris-wudjka23/cs506-final-project-team/README.md

 | Training time | ~30.7 minutes on 20M-row subsample |
 | Feature importance leaders | hour, precipitation, route_id, wind speed, cloud cover |

 **Interpretation:** The tree-based model uncovers non-linear interactions, achieving similar ROC-AUC but higher recall at the cost of precision due to class imbalance.
-The caching system (`outputs/cache/processed.parquet`) avoids repetitive preprocessing when rerunning experiments.
+All CLI artifacts land under the `--out_dir` you choose (README examples use `--out_dir outputs`); the processed-data cache sits inside `<out_dir>/cache/processed.parquet`, so adjust references accordingly if you keep the default `artifacts/` folder.

 ---